ASGN Inc (ASGN)

 Cash ratio = (Cash and cash equivalents + Short-term investments) ÷ Total current liabilities

-The cash ratio measures a company's ability to cover its short-term liabilities with its available cash and cash equivalents.
-A higher cash ratio indicates a stronger ability to meet short-term obligations.
+The cash ratio of ASGN Inc has exhibited fluctuations over the periods provided.
+The cash ratio measures the company's ability to cover its current liabilities with its cash and cash equivalents.

 Peer comparison